-Bring musical inspirations to life with the blazingly fast and intuitive Notion™ 6 music composition and performance environment.
+Bring musical inspirations to life with the blazingly fast and intuitive Notion® 6 music composition and performance environment.
 Compose when and how you want and even enter music with your own handwriting.
-Take projects to the next level with deep integration with Studio One®.
+Take projects to the next level thanks to deep integration with Studio One®.
 Hear and perform music with gorgeous samples by the London Symphony Orchestra and others.
 Deliver polished scores faster than ever before, from complete film orchestrations to simple lead sheets and guitar tab.

 Whether you are an instrumentalist, songwriter, composer, arranger, music educator, or student, you’ll find Notion 6 to be the easiest-to-use and best-sounding notation software on the market today.
 Notion 6: Redefining music notation.

 The new features and enhancements in Notion 6 represent the most popular requests from the Notion user community and feedback from users of other notation platforms who are looking to make the switch.

 Notable improvements include: cross-platform handwriting recognition; new layout control and features for professional score output; drag to respace measures and systems; new instruments from Soundiron; new video window controls for faster scoring to picture; the new Notion Scores library, with over 100 great works; updated Music XML support for seamless transfer with other apps; MP3 export; MIDI over ReWire for improved integration with leading digital audio workstations; and unprecedented side-by-side workflow integration with Studio One Artist or Professional on the same computer or between multiple computers on the same network.

 - Write directly into score area

 - Use the optional handwriting zoom area for large scores